 This text provides material to attract more than 20% of all your pupils because it motivates different types of characters.
 First of all, the explanations are written in a way that appeal both to people who prefer thinking in images and to those that prefer thinking in words.
 (A majority of pupils belong to the latter group - in contrast to most physics teachers.)
 Therefore, the text tells many stories, in addition to its many pictures.
 Furthermore, the content has been selected to attract both male and female readers and learners.
 Next, the text is written to appeal to composer and to competitor characters.
 The text also caters both for the experimentally and the theoretically inclined.
 Moreover, the content should appeal to those who like the natural sciences and to those who like the humanities.
 Finally, the story will motivate, entertain and startle both beginners and experts in physics - including teachers.

-Physics teaching for girls
+Physics teaching to girls

 The colour pdfs tell about sport and animal life (mechanics, gravity and heat), about the sky at night (relatvity and the structure of the universe), about lightning, lasers and nerves (electricity, optics, the brain, language and truth), and about colours, pleasure and the stars (quantum physics, radioactivity and nuclear physics).
+More about this can be found here.